 White Russian Kale

-Outstanding flavor, combined with outstanding winter hardiness too.
-All the flavor and tenderness of Red Russian with increased resistance to winter weather.
+Outstanding flavor, combined with outstanding hardiness.
 Voted best tasting kale at taste tests in several parts of the country.
-The most cold-hardy Kale we offer, with hardiness to zone 4 for mature plants.
-Selected not only for cold-hardiness, but for resistance to soggy and rain-sodden winter soils, which often does more damage to crops than the cold itself.
+Hardy to zone 4 for mature plants.
+Selected for resistance to soggy and rain-sodden winter soils, which often does more damage to crops than the cold itself.
 Another great open-source variety from farmer-breeder Frank Morton.
 Open Source pledged, OSSI variety.
 Brassica napus.
 60 days to full size.
 80 seeds

 About Kale and Collards: